brainfrozeno00o/xandybot-nodejs/README.md

 - Bot can give a random quote upon the request of a user by running `/clown`.
 This **should not** affect the scheduled sending of random quotes.
 - Bot can give a random image of the real Xander Castillo by running `/pogi`.
 - Bot can now give a notification if a streamer is currently live on Twitch (limited to only 4 streamers for now).
+- Bot can give a random GIF from a specific Bocchi the Rock character of your choice.

 ## Future Features